 Helps Financial Analysts

-These notes help shareholders understand the real performance of the company in last year as well as project the growth in the coming years.
+These notes help shareholders understand the real performance of the company last year as well as project the growth in the coming years.

 Real Information Misplaced

 In pursuit of better clarity, a lot of important information is hidden.
 The quantum of notes is too heavy.
-So, finding the important information out of these becomes a herculean task and that requires expert knowledge.
+So, finding the important information out of these becomes a herculean task and requires expert knowledge.

-List of Financial Statement Notes and Disclosures
+List of Financial Statements Notes and Disclosures